 Dresden Files Accelerated: Emerald City: Requiem

-COMPEL: Because of his choice to save his half brother Portland fell to the Fomor and they gained a foothold in the region.
+COMPEL: To be called to duty by the Council.
+Jack has just gotten his magic back and he is still getting used to it.
+This can cause a loss of control which is dangerous at his power levels.
+Because of his choice to save his half brother Portland fell to the Fomor and they gained a foothold in the region.
 Word of Jack’s betrayal has spread across the region throughout the supernatural world.
 Many feel he is directly responsible for everyone that has been harmed by the Fomor since.
-His status as a Warden has been suspended pending review and he is not very well regarded in the Halls of Edinburgh.

 INVOKE: When doing something criminal or dealing with the criminal element supernatural or otherwise.